Polyphenol: Research

-Polyphenols are a large, diverse group of compounds, making it difficult to determine their biological effects.
-They are not considered nutrients, as they are not used for growth, survival or reproduction, nor do they provide dietary energy.
-Therefore, they do not have recommended daily intake levels, as exist for vitamins, minerals, and fiber.
+Polyphenols are a large, diverse group of compounds, which makes it challenging to determine their biological effects.
+They are not considered nutrients, as they do not contribute to growth, survival, or reproduction, nor do they provide dietary energy.
+Therefore, they do not have recommended recommended daily intake levels, such as those for vitamins, minerals, and fiber.
 In the United States, the Food and Drug Administration issued guidance to manufacturers that polyphenols cannot be mentioned on food labels as antioxidant nutrients unless physiological evidence exists to verify such a qualification and a Dietary Reference Intake value has been established – characteristics which have not been determined for polyphenols.

-In the European Union, two health claims were authorized between 2012 and 2015: 1) flavanols in cocoa solids at doses exceeding 200 mg per day may contribute to maintenance of vascular elasticity and normal blood flow; 2) olive oil polyphenols (5 mg of hydroxytyrosol and its derivatives (e.g. oleuropein complex and tyrosol) may "contribute to the protection of blood lipids from oxidative damage", if consumed daily.
+In the European Union, two health claims were authorized between 2012 and 2015: 1) flavanols in cocoa solids at doses exceeding 200 mg per day may contribute to maintenance of vascular elasticity and normal blood flow; and 2) olive oil polyphenols (5 mg of hydroxytyrosol and its derivatives such as oleuropein complex and tyrosol) may "contribute to the protection of blood lipids from oxidative damage", if consumed daily.

 As of 2022, clinical trials that assessed the effect of polyphenols on health biomarkers are limited, with results difficult to interpret due to the wide variation of intake values for both individual polyphenols and total polyphenols.

 Polyphenols were once considered as antioxidants, but this concept is obsolete.
 Most polyphenols are metabolized by catechol-O-methyltransferase, and therefore do not have the chemical structure allowing antioxidant activity in vivo; they may exert biological activity as signaling molecules.
 Some polyphenols are considered to be bioactive compounds for which development of dietary recommendations was under consideration in 2017.

 Cardiovascular diseases

-In the 1930s, polyphenols were considered as a factor in capillary permeability (then called vitamin P), followed by various studies through the 21st century of a possible effect on cardiovascular diseases.
+In the 1930s, polyphenols (then called vitamin P) were considered as a factor in capillary permeability, followed by various studies through the 21st century of a possible effect on cardiovascular diseases.
 For most polyphenols, there is no evidence for an effect on cardiovascular regulation, although there are some reviews showing a minor effect of consuming polyphenols, such as chlorogenic acid or flavan-3-ols, on blood pressure.

 Cancer

-Higher intakes of soy isoflavones may be associated with reduced risks of breast cancer in postmenopausal women and prostatecancer in men.
+Higher intakes of soy isoflavones may be associated with reduced risks of breast cancer in postmenopausal women and prostate cancer in men.

 A 2019 systematic review found that intake of soy and soy isoflavones is associated with a lower risk of mortality from gastric, colorectal, breast and lung cancers.
 The study found that an increase in isoflavone consumption by 10 mg per day was associated with a 7% decrease in risk from all cancers, and an increase in consumption of soy protein by 5 grams per day produced a 12% reduction in breast cancer risk.